padripio/alx-low_level_programming/0x0E-structures_typedef/README.md

-this is a readme for 0x0e structures_typedef
+this is a readme for 0x0e